English

 Spring

 During the Spring term, the first topic that pupils will focus on will be poetry.
 They will study a range of protest poetry and songs which focus on writers taking a political stand against something which they feel strongly about.
-After studying some protest poetry, they will analyse argument writing and craft a campaign for a topic that they feel passionately for.
+After studying some protest poetry, they will analyse argument writing and craft a poetic campaign for a topic that they feel passionately for.

 The pupils will then begin to explore gothic literature, focussing on short stories such as The Monkey’s Paw by W.W Jacobs.
 This topic will aim to develop pupils' creative writing skills as well as their critical and analytical reading skills.
-Pupils will become authors, producing their own gothic novella and honing their craft as writers.
+Pupils will become authors, producing their own gothic stories and honing their craft as writers.

 Summer